apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 |        UserParameter      |               service.status[mariadb,enabled] |

 - When Item > key is really long, define an aliase for it

+### SNMP
+- Simple Network Management Protocol
+- SNMP is also uasble for setting data on hosts

 ---

 # Theoretical